 Cedar planks aren’t just for salmon; they’re a great tool for grilling any type of cheese, from firm to soft.
 Just make sure the plank is big enough that a spreading slab of cheese won’t spill off the sides.
 Goat cheese, blue cheese, and feta should all mostly hold their shape even as they soften, and intact wheels of brie and Camembert have rinds that will help keep them together, but if you have, say, a big, cut wedge of brie or a honking hunk of young mozzarella, keep an eye on it and pull it off before it oozes into oblivion.

-Grill Gourmet Cedar Grilling Planks, 12 for $19.99 on Amazon
+Grill Gourmet Cedar Grilling Planks, 12 for $22.99 from Amazon

 Not just for salmon.